owlchester/kanka-docs/docs/source/entities/characters.md

 # Characters

+Characters are the most used entity type in Kanka, and for good reason.
+A world needs things in it to feel alive!
+Characters represent the people living in your world, basically anything with a consciousness than can have agency.

+We typically recommend having deities as characters in your world, to benefit from the available features of the character entity type.

+## Building a character

 Let's focus on creating a character, but keep in mind that most of the steps here apply for all other entity types as well.